Skip to main content

 Projects from the likes of BioNTech, Transgene and Scancell will feature, but still have much to prove.

 This year’s AACR conference looks set to have a focus on immunotherapies sometimes referred to as “cancer vaccines”, despite various failures of such assets over the years.
-And, while a prominent AARC session asks whether this technology is “ready for prime time”, it seems that the answer is no.
+And, while a prominent AACR session asks whether this technology is “ready for prime time”, it seems that the answer is no.

 Most of the projects listed below, gleaned through a search of AACR abstract titles, are still at a very early stage or even inactive: Boehringer’s Curevac-partnered BI1361849 was discontinued several years ago.
 Meanwhile, Transgene represents perhaps the most promising approach of recent years, harnessing neoantigens, but based on the title its presentation could be limited to immunogenicity data.